 Only those who have their name on the team proposal, and submitted their personal reflection and 360° feedback on time are eligible for any awards, certificates or letters of commendation

-The 2021 award ceremony will be held in New Zealand's parliament on June 23.
+The 2023 award ceremony will be held in New Zealand's parliament on June 22 and live streamed from 7:10pm NZ time.
 New Zealand participants represent their overseas colleagues.
 The GEE organiser will send you your awards, prize money and recognition.